Spoiler Alert: Crucial plot points are revealed in the interest of critical analysis and discussion

 That Lipstick is a triumph of style is nowhere more evident than in the superb title sequence, which, for me, is alone worth the price of admission.
 The film’s opening 3 ½ minute model photoshoot economically combines a chic, music video-style credits sequence with the subtle (the first and only time that word can be applied to anything related to this movie) establishment of Lipstick’s undeveloped subthemes regarding the normalized dehumanization at the core of sexism and misogyny.

 We see a woman, passive and silent, attended to by a phalanx of men devoted to enhancing her appearance.
 Often using the language of seduction (tellingly, the only female voice present is dismissed summarily).
-Is the woman we’re watching being glorified or objectified?
+We're left to ask ourselves. is the woman we’re watching being glorified or objectified?

-It's practically documentary.
-Margaux Hemingway is photographed by the man who launched her modeling career, Francesco Scavullo.
+It's practically documentary: Margaux Hemingway is photographed by the man who launched her modeling career, Francesco Scavullo.
 Also present are Scavullo's assistant and life partner, Sean Byrnes, Way Bandy (makeup), and Harry King (hair).
-The only fictional addition is actress Catherine McLeod playing an agency executive.
+The only fictional addition is actress Catherine McLeod, playing an ad agency executive.

 PERFORMANCES

 Everything that was said and written about Mariel Hemingway stealing the movie out from under everyone is quite accurate.
-As the most authentically realized character in the film, she is quite remarkable in its naturalness and sensitivity.
-The accolades Mariel received created a bit of a rift between the sisters.
+As the most authentically realized character in the film, her performance is remarkable in its naturalness and sensitivity.
+When the failure of Lipstick signaled the end of Margaux's lucky streak, the accolades Mariel received created a rift between the sisters.
 Margaux was quoted as saying: “She ended up stealing the movie and deserved the acclaim, but I was upset.
-Because It was as if people were tired of me and gave her the attention.”
+Because it was as if people were tired of me and gave her the attention.”

 THE STUFF OF DREAMS

-I can't say whether Lipstick is simply a timepiece evidence of an era when no one batted an eye that a team of men would craft a movie about rape without the creative input of any women or if it's a movie that deserves credit simply for drawing attention to a topic few major films were willing to tackle.
+I can't say whether Lipstick is simply a timepiece that stands as evidence of an era when no one batted an eye that a team of men would craft a movie about rape without the creative input of even a single woman, or if it's a movie that deserves credit simply for drawing attention to a topic few major films were even willing to tackle.
 For me, part of its lingering legacy is the sad, meta intersection of reality and fantasy that comes with the participation of the two Hemingway sisters and all that we now know that we couldn’t have known then.

-It's weird to watch a film about rape/sexual abuse that stars siblings who themselves faced issues concerning body image, eating disorders, alcohol and drug abuse, mental health, and sexual abuse.
+It's discomfiting to watch a film about rape/sexual abuse that stars siblings who themselves faced issues concerning mental health, body image, eating disorders, alcohol and drug abuse, and sexual abuse.

 Margaux Hemingway died of an overdose on July 1, 1996, at the age of 42.
 Mariel became a successful Oscar-nominated actress (Manhattan - 1979) and is currently a tireless advocate for mental health.